pstadler/keybase-gpg-github/README.md

 ## Optional: Setting up TTY
 Depending on your personal setup, you might need to define the tty for gpg whenever your passphrase is prompted.
-Otherwise, you might an `Inappropriate ioctl for device` error.
+Otherwise, you might encounter an `Inappropriate ioctl for device` error.
 ```sh
 $ $EDITOR ~/.profile # or other file that is sourced every time